DattCMohan/iste264group7_2/index.md

 - **Christian Mohan**

 ### Our Customer
-Rit and the students?
+Our customer would be RIT, as we are redesigning one of the sites they provide to students.

 ### Design Problem
-MyLife RIT
+The myLife website is used for housing applications, dining meal plans, employment forms, and more.
+The interface is very hard to use, with the main issues being the site navigation and the overall layout.
+Our group will be redesigning this application to make a better user flow, and an overall more usable interface.

-Overall Navigation
+Here are the main issues we found while navigating the app:
-- only get to other pages from home
+- No global navigation, you can only get to main pages from home
-- no clear home button
+- The home button is inconsistant and unclear, some pages have one, others do not
-- some have a home button?
+- Entire header takes you home, which is unclear at first, and creates room for accidental errors and clicks
-- clicking your name takes you to a "page not found"
+- Clicking your name takes you to a "page not found" and a link to click to return home
-- entire heading takes you home, not clear and can cause errors
+- There is an odd grouping of information for each page
-- odd grouping of main pages
+- Unnecessary steps to login, there is a blank page at first, have to click "login" twice

-- unnecessary steps to login/ blank page, have to click "login" twice
+Here are the main issues with the Layout:

-Layout
+- There is ineffective spacing between things
-- no effective spacing
+- There is lots of open space, items could be redistributed for clarity
-- open space, could be redistributed
+- Text in buttons is hard to read, it is small and in poor resolution

-User confirmation - more feedback on actions
+Here are some other errors we have come across from using this app in the past
-Text in buttons is fuzzy, small, hard to read
+- There is poor user confirmation - more feedback on actions with form submission
-Lack of clarity in instructions and actions
+- Lack of clarity in instructions and actions

 ### Stakeholders - Students?
 Have to interview students?